cap-js/docs/guides/deployment/shared-db.md

+# CAP applications with shared database

 ## Scenario

-If you have multiple CAP applications relying on the same domain model or want to split up a monolithic CAP application **on the service level only while still sharing the underlaying database layer** the following guide on Microservices with shared database can be an option.
+If you have multiple CAP applications relying on the same domain model or want to split up a monolithic CAP application **on the service level only while still sharing the underlaying database layer** the following guide on applications with shared database can be an option.

-Please note, that this is not a true microservice architecture.
+The data models from all involved CAP services are collected and deployed to a single database schema, which all services get access to.

+## Evaluation

-The benefits are as follows:
+The advantages are as follows:
- - **Query Performance:** Complex queries are executed much faster (e.g. $expand to an entity on another microservice)
+ - **Query Performance:** Complex queries are executed much faster, e.g. $expand to an entity on another microservice (compared to calls across services with own data persistencies)
+ - **Independent Scalability** of application runtimes (compared to a monolithic application)

  Disadvantages:
  - Accessing data directly (without an API) means any changes in the data model affect all applications directly
  - every change in one of the services either requires
    - a redeployment of all microserivces involved
    - a logic to decide which microservices need redeployment to avoid inconsistencies
+ - violates 12 factors concept

 ## Best Practices

 * Prefer staying loosely coupled → e.g. ReviewsService → reviewed events → UPDATE avg ratings
 * Leverage db-level integration selectively → Prefer referring to (public) service entities, not (private) db entities

-## Multi-service repo

-A Multi-service repository is a git repository having npm workspaces, containing CAP services that can function independently from each other.
-The CAP services have several possibilities to communicate and exchange data between them:
-- having shared database schema (HDI container)
-- using a messaging service
-- utilizing CAP's OData remote-service functionality.
-- or a combination of the above

-## Prerequisites

-CAP Samples is a multi-service repository.
-It contains also repository-local node modules referenced as dependencies in other local modules.

-## shared-db scenario
+## cap-samples Walkthrough

-All cds models from all CAP services deployed in one HANA HDI container, all microservices have access to it.
+[cap-samples](https://github.com/SAP-samples/cloud-cap-samples?tab=readme-ov-file#welcome-to-capsamples) is a collection of sample applications, which are built as multiple (mostly) independent services with a shared database.

-![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg)
+![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg) The repository contains multiple CAP applications under a root project.
+The `package.json` of the root folder links the projects in the subfolders by utilizing [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

-## MTA
+### MTA

 In order to deploy CAP services in the Cloud Foundry environment as a Multitarget application a mta.yaml file is required.
 It represents a deployment discriptor which defines all CAP services and resources required by the application to function properly.
 Additional information can be found in the [Deploy to Cloud](../deployment/to-cf#deploy) guide.
 An initial *mta.yaml* file can be generated using the following command: